kinode-dao/kinode-book/src/kit/build.md

   [DIR]  The package directory to build [default: /home/nick/git/kit]

 Options:
-      --ui-only          If set, build ONLY the web UI for the process -q, --quiet            If set, do not print build stdout/stderr -s, --skip-deps-check  If set, do not check for dependencies
+      --no-ui            If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only          If set, build ONLY the web UI for the process -q, --quiet            If set, do not print build stdout/stderr -s, --skip-deps-check  If set, do not check for dependencies